Application Deadline for Spring Quarter 2018:

 Western students, staff, and faculty members are eligible to apply for a Sustainable Action Fund grant.
 Individuals or organizations outside of Western Washington University should look elsewhere for funding opportunities.

 The campus community can apply for Small Grants between $500 and $5,000.
 Small grants have a one part application process where applicant teams must complete the Small Grant Application and submit it to the grant program.
 The Sustainable Action Fund makes every effort to award Small Grants within one month of the application due date, and does so on a rolling basis.
 Project implementation may take place as soon as the grant is awarded.
-All 2017-2018 Small Grant awardees must fully implement their grant project by May 15th, 2018 regardless of the date they applied for the grant.
-Up to $40,000 in Small Grants will be awarded in the 2017-2018 academic year.
-The small grant application can be found in the links section.
+The small grant application can be found in the links section

 The Large Grants Program offers grants between $5,000 and $150,000.
-Large grants require a two part application process beginning with a Conceptual Application due first.
+Large grants require a two part application process beginning with a Conceptual Application.
 If project teams are asked to continue on to write a Final Application, project teams must meet weekly to create a comprehensive proposal complete with a preliminary budget, design, and outreach plan in the Large Grant Final Applications.
-Depending on the project specifications, project implementation will likely take place between May of 2017 and May of 2018.
+Depending on the project specifications, project implementation will likely take place between May of 2018 and May of 2019.
 The large grant Conceptual Application can be found in the links section.

 General Requirements For Grant Proposals